This Article on “IPR PRESERVING FASHION LAWS IN INDIA” is written by Archana Upadhyay pursuing B.A-LL.B from Galgotias University

 The tradition of “being specific”, which was originated thousands of years ago in different states all across India, which was well known to be “A Trend” or “Fashion”.
 One can now even notice how the fashion industry is growing day by day.
 As a result of which now India is the 2nd largest producer of textiles and garments in the world.
 But the concern which arises, for now, is whether the Fashion Industry is protected under any code of law?
 Can Fashion Designers be protected under the legal system?
-And the answer to both of both the question is yes the fashion industries have the right to be protected under the law commonly known as Intellectual Property Rights.
-But now the question which emerges in one?s mind is what does the Intellectual property rights mean?
+And the answer to both of both the question is yes the fashion industries have the right to be protected under the Fashion laws commonly known as Intellectual Property Rights.
+But now the question which emerges in one’s mind is what does the Intellectual property rights mean?
 In a layman language, one can define Intellectual Property Rights as the Rights which are being given to the person or the group of people for protecting their ideas, intellect, work, etc. Whereas the WTO defines it as “Intellectual Property Rights are the rights given to persons over the creations of their minds.
 This right usually gives the creator an exclusive right over the use of his/her creation for a certain period of time”.

-The most enhanced area of today’s world is the fashion industry and it seeks protection under the Intellectual property rights against the infringement.
+The most enhanced area of today’s world is the fashion industry and it seeks protection under the Intellectual property rights against infringement.
 In India, different areas of Intellectual property rights are being applied such as The Copyright Act 1957, The Trademark Act 1999, The Indian Patent Act, 1970 and The Design Act 2000, The Design Rules, 2001 which will also be discussed in detail in this article.

 Background of the Fashion Law

-Fashion law was originated by Susan Scafidi, a United States Law Professor, in 2008.
+Fashion laws was originated by Susan Scafidi, a United States Law Professor, in 2008.
 It was introduced as a totally different topic related to law but was, later on, adopted as a subject in different European and American schools.
 But the trend of fashion was concerned first in the 17th Century in France where the cheapest fabrics were used.
 Thereafter the trend of copying the Fashion Artist began and that arose an issue.
 As a result of which the French and English legal systems extended its area into copyright laws.
-The Indian laws started to protect the right of the fashion artists under the Intellectual Property Rights which has helped in taking care of the rights of the person in the fashion industry.
+The Indian Fashion laws started to protect the right of the fashion artists under the Intellectual Property Rights which has helped in taking care of the rights of the person in the fashion industry.